theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/introduction/sap-connection.md

 Fill out the connection details to establish an SAP connection.

 {: .box-tip }
-**Tip:** Values to fill out the fields can be found in the SAP logon pad in the *Properties* or acquired from SAP Basis team.
+**Tip:** Values to fill out the fields can be found in the SAP Logon Pad in the *Properties* or acquired from SAP Basis team.

 ### System